-In this section of the Happy Valley web site Tim Boddington has developed a set of pages on the History and Heritage of Bollington, the Happy Valley.
+In this section of the Happy Valley web site Tim Boddington and Linda Stewart have developed a set of pages on the History and Heritage of Bollington, the Happy Valley.
 Separate subsections are included for People, Families, Mills, Extractive Industries, Manufacturing, Churches, Old Pubs, Houses, Schools and more.

 Not a lot happened round here for a very long time.
 The region was shaped by the last ice age, more than 10,000 years ago, and our distinctive hills and valleys were formed by the movement of ice and its subsequent melting.
 Natural growth would then have taken hold with large areas of trees spread over grass and scrub.